charliewatson1504/streamlined-react-template/README.md

 # PROJECT_NAME

-A minimal React application built with Vite.
+A minimal React application with TypeScript built with Vite.

 ## Quick Start